Bisaat e Dil: Plot summary

-Shahnawaz is the son of a feudal landlord from sindhi background whose father kicks him out of his house after being victim of false allegations of harassment.
+Shahnawaz is the son of a feudal landlord from Sindhi background whose father kicks him out of his house after being a victim of false allegations of harassment.
 On the other hand, Ania and Sania are two sisters, having completely different personalities from one another.
-Sania is ambitious, tries to do better for her family members as his father is a drug addict while Ania is dreamy girl, commends a mistake after falling for a boy that changes her life for ever.
+Sania is ambitious and tries to do better for her family members as his father is a drug addict while Ania is a dreamy girl, who commends a mistake after falling for a boy that changes her life forever.